AbbasHabib/InstantMoneyTransfer-DotNet/README.md

 ## WIP
 - Using Authentication and Authorization is not yet implemented.
 Only dummy entities and identity framework are present in the current code base
 - RAW SQL Query is used avoid racing issues, this shall be refactored to more generic solution that can work with any type of database.
+- More Test cases shall be implemented, and TDD shall be followed with new APIs implementation.